CommonAccord/Site-Org/Doc/Boehmig/500-kiss/debt-version.md

 2.2.Ti=Corporate Transaction

-2.2.sec=In the event of a Corporate Transaction prior to the conversion of this KISS pursuant to Section 2.1 or 2.3, at Investor‚Äôs election, (i) this KISS shall be converted into that number of Conversion Shares equal to the quotient obtained by dividing the Purchase Price and unpaid accrued interest on this KISS by the Conversion Price; or (ii) the Investor shall be paid the Corporate Transaction Payment.
+2.2.sec=In the event of a Corporate Transaction prior to the conversion of this KISS pursuant to Section 2.1 or 2.3, at Investorís election, (i) this KISS shall be converted into that number of Conversion Shares equal to the quotient obtained by dividing the Purchase Price and unpaid accrued interest on this KISS by the Conversion Price; or (ii) the Investor shall be paid the Corporate Transaction Payment.
 At least ten (10) days prior to the closing of the Corporate Transaction, the Company shall notify the Investor in writing of the terms of the Corporate Transaction.

 2.3.Ti=Maturity Conversion